Earthshot-Labs/earthshot_model_utils/README.md

 mature biomass spawn:
 - make sure that buffer only extends within same ecozone (talk to Joe)
-- figure out which percentiles to keep (eg 10%ile is often unrealistically low, maybe only keep 50%ile and above?)
+- figure out which percentiles to keep (eg 10%ile is often unrealistically low, maybe only keep 50%ile and above? same for Africa and Latin America?)

 curve fit:
 - uncertainty (effect of allometries)